kubernetes/enhancements/keps/sig-storage/2605-option-to-preserve-default-file-mode-bit-in-atomicwriter-volumes/README.md

   - We would have to pass the payload information along with PreserveDefaultMode to the SetVolumeOwnership routine and skip chown\chmod if PreserveDefaultMode is set to true for the file.
   - This will be more invasive change, but would allow more granular control at per file level
-  - If users want to preserve Mode for one file in the volume and not for another they can acheive that by creating two different volumes, with PreserveDefaultMode set to true for the volume where they want to preserve default mode for all files
+  - If users want to preserve Mode for one file in the volume and not for another they can achieve that by creating two different volumes, with PreserveDefaultMode set to true for the volume where they want to preserve default mode for all files

 ### Scope Of the Change